awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/us-iam-role.md

 **Note**
 When you use the IAM console to create a role for Amazon EC2, the console guides you through the steps for creating the role and automatically creates an instance profile with the same name as the IAM role\.

+For more information, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Prerequisites<a name="us-iam-role-prereq"></a>

 Create the IAM role that your application running on Amazon EC2 can assume\.
 Choose the appropriate permissions so that the application that is subsequently given the role can make the specific API calls that it needs\.